 This oil goes directly on the skin to help the irritation.
 The oil will soothe a dry itchy area and add moisture.
 It’s not ideal to put into food unless the vitamin e oil is edible and made specifically for pets.
 This is possibly the best-known dog itchy skin home remedy.

 The health benefits of olive oil are well-known, and you probably have it in your kitchen cabinet.
-Why not, garnish the dog’s treat with one tablespoon of the oil, twice a week.
+Why not, garnish the dog’s treat with one tablespoon (for a 30-pound dog) of the oil, twice a week.
 Its collection of antioxidants and vitamins will help preserve a vibrant coat both thick and shiny.
 Which makes another natural anti-itch for dogs.

 Chamomile is a calming tea that can prove quite useful as an anti-itch solution for dogs.
 It helps to reduce inflammation and has anti-microbial capabilities which can help with a skin infection.